ethereum-optimism/optimism/overview.md

       - Enables Withdrawals
 - **Rollup node** (previously "Data Transport Layer"):
   - Sync data from the L1: call payload-insertion method of Engine API
-  - Track L1 data tip, and track state-roots: call forkchoice method of Engine API to finalize (undisputed state root) and reorg ()
+  - Track L1 data tip, and track state-roots: call forkchoice method of Engine API to finalize (undisputed state root) and reorg (follow head derived from L1)
   - Create execution payloads:
     - L2 Blocks as a whole from the L1 (i.e. include header data for batch of transactions) (TBD)
     - Follow rollup rules to batch remaining individual transactions